 Place the mini robot on a floor with a smooth surface.

-We added a switch to the bigger brush, but this isn’t necessary and added a bit of weight to the robot which slowed it down.
+We added a switch to the bigger brush, but this wasn’t necessary, and we added a bit of weight to the robot, which slowed it down.

-For the motor to spin the circuit must be complete.
-If it’s not spinning check the wires are connected to the motor correctly.
+For the motor to spin, the circuit must be complete.
+If it’s not turning, check the wires are connected to the motor correctly.
 Electricity needs a closed circuit to flow.

-If the cork is spinning but the BrushBot isn’t moving, try changing the position of the cork so it’s slightly off centre.
-This will make the brush wobble more and move more easily and dramatically!
+If the cork is spinning, but the BrushBot isn’t moving, try changing the position of the cork so it’s slightly off-centre.
+This will make the brush wobble more and move more quickly and dramatically!

 Make it fancy!